Superbus (band): History

 In 2002, Superbus released its first album, Aéromusical.
 The band's second album, Pop'n'gum, released in 2004, was produced by David Salsedo from Silmarils.
 In 2006, Superbus won the Best French Act award at the MTV Europe Music Awards and, in 2008, the NRJ Music Award of the Best French Music Band.

 After three months of touring during summer 2010, the band announced a short break, during which each member would work on solo projects.
 In August 2011, the band's lead guitarist, Patrice Focone, announced they would begin work on new material together in early September.
 In April 2012, Jenn announced the band is finalizing the mixing of their new album and will go on tour later in 2012.
 They premiered a new single in June entitled "All Alone" and released a music video for it shortly after with a follow-up single entitled "A la chaine".
 Yet a third single "Whisper" featured Richie Sambora of Bon Jovi.
 A music video for the single was released on Halloween 2012.
 In early November 2012 the band began to embark on their Sunset Tour from late 2012 to summer 2013 to promote their album Sunset.

 In October 2015, Superbus released a non-single song called "Un Autre Monde" for an album featuring various artists called the Téléphone Tribute.

 In 2016, Superbus started teasing for a new album on their Facebook page.
 This album was that revealed to be Sixtape, the band's 6th album, and it was released on 3 June 2016.

 The first single from the album is called "Strong and Beautiful," which Superbus released a lyrics video for on 4 March 2016.

 The second single from the album is called "On the river", and Superbus released a lyrics video for it on 12 September 2016.

 The singles also have an acoustic, piano-driven version included on the Limited edition CDs, these also have shorter lyrics than the original versions.

 On 15 June 2019 the band revealed the poster for a new tour that signifies the band's 20th anniversary celebration.

 Later on, it was also revealed that the band will likely have a new album coming in early 2020.

-The band's latest EP, named XX was released on 13 March 2020.
+The EP named XX was released on 13 March 2020.

+After years of hiatus, the band returned in 2025 with a new album named OK KO.
+It was launched in July 2025.